nettrino/vimconf/README.md

 ===================

 Most plugins should work out of the box, however there are some that might require additional system packages for their full functionality.
-For instance, syntastic works pretty nicely for Python with [pylint]:(https://www.pylint.org/#install) installed.
+For instance, Syntastic works pretty nicely with Python with <a href="https://www.pylint.org/#install" target="_blank">pylint</a> installed.